 Vishwanathan Anand ("Vishy" to his fans) was the 15th undisputed World Champion, reigning from 2007 until 2013.
 He was also FIDE World Champion from 2000-2002.
-He was born in 1969 in Mayiladuthurai, a small town in southern Indian state of Tamil Nadu, but grew up in Chennai.
-His mother taught him to play chess at age 6.
+Anand was born in 1969 in Mayiladuthurai, a small town in southern Indian state of Tamil Nadu, but grew up in Chennai.
+His mother taught him to play chess, aged six.

 <National>: He won the Indian National Championships in 1986, 1987 and 1988.